BlacOrpheus/reverse-ip-app/README.md

 - **Containerization**: Built as a Docker container for easy deployment.
 - **Kubernetes Deployment**: Utilizes Helm charts for deployment on AWS EKS (Elastic Kubernetes Service).
 - **CI/CD Pipeline**: Implemented using GitHub Actions for automated builds and deployments.
+-  **nginx ingress controller**: Allows external access to the application.

 ## Technologies Used